 We believe that pupils have a right to learn in a supportive, caring and safe environment which includes the right to protection from all types of abuse; where staff are vigilant for signs of any pupil in distress and are confident about applying the processes to avert and alleviate any such problems.

-If your child is ever concerned about their own safety or well-being or about a friend, they are encouraged to talk to someone such as a parent or a member of staff at school.
-If you have any serious concerns about your child or any other pupil at Date Valley School, please do not hesitate to contact the Senior Leadership Team.
-The members of staff are available to listen and talk through your concerns and an appropriate degree of confidentiality is always in place.
+If your child is concerned about their own safety or well-being or about a friend, they are encouraged to talk to someone such as a parent or a member of staff at school.
+If you have any serious concerns about your child or any other pupil at Date Valley School, please do not hesitate to contact the Designated Safeguarding Leads.
+They are available to listen and talk through your concerns.

 We have a duty of care to ensure that all in our community are protected from any dangers of being potentially or actually radicalised.